JaySandoz/ProductDescriptions/Product Descriptions/CBDfx - Turmeric and Spirulina CBD Gummies.md

 ## How to Use
 Our CBDfx Turmeric & Spirulina CBD Gummies are easy to take on the go and make a great addition to any daily wellness routine.
 We recommend taking one gummy per day, or as needed.
 Each gummy contains 5mg of broad-spectrum CBD, so you can adjust your dosage as needed.
 ## Lab Results, Certifications, and Quality Assurance
 At CBDfx, we take quality and safety seriously.
 All of our products are tested in third-party labs to ensure that they meet the highest standards of safety and quality.
-You can find the [lab results for our Turmeric & Spirulina CBD Gummies here](https://cbdfx.com/lab-reports/hemp-gummies-turmeric-spirulina/).
 We are also certified by the US Hemp Authority, meaning that our products meet the highest standards of quality and safety.
+You can [view the lab results here](https://cbdfx.com/lab-reports/hemp-gummies-turmeric-spirulina/).
 ## Benefits
 CBDfx’s Turmeric & Spirulina CBD Gummies are the perfect way to get your daily intake of CBD and essential vitamins and minerals.
 Our gummies are designed to help you relax, reduce stress, and manage pain and anxiety.
 The combination of CBD, turmeric, and spirulina has been proven to help reduce inflammation, improve mental clarity, and support overall wellness.
 Plus, our gummies are vegan, non-GMO, and free of artificial sweeteners, colors, and flavors.
 ## Safety Information